 If you've booked a holiday house recently, chances are you've come across a key safe.
-These tough little box locks are a popular choice for the secure outdoor storage of spare keys.
+These tough little box locks are a popular choice for the secure outdoor storage of spare or guest keys.
+Simply punch in a PIN to get your hands on them.
 This buyer’s guide is here to help you choose the right key safe to suit your property and access needs.

 Key safes are not a one-size-fits-all product